turingschool/front-end-curriculum/lessons/module-3/testing-async.md

 Here, I've assumed that I have a helper method `addGrocery` in my apiCalls.js file.
 Using a similar mocking strategy as before, I've mocked fetch.
 This time, I'm also adding a status code to the resolved object.
 This will exist on the response object as well, and will be considered 'ok', if the status is less than 400.
-Thus, if the status code is less than 400, my helper function should resolve to an object, otherwise, I should expect an error.
+Thus, if the status code is less than 400, my helper function should resolve to an array of groceries, otherwise, I should expect an error.
 Note the `resolves/rejects` happening in the test.
 These expectation helpers are built into Jest, and allow you get the resolved or rejected values from asynchronous functions.